RobertTalbert/linalg-diffeq/course-docs/standards-for-student-work.md

 - **Omission of a non-optional item from the responses results in an Incomplete**.
 This applies even if the omission was accidental.
 - **Items that have a response consisting only of "I don't know", "I don't understand", etc. will be treated as blank responses.** That is, such responses will result in an *Incomplete* on the assignment.
 You do not have to be correct in your responses, but you must *try* to be correct and respond to the assignment items with your best understanding, even if you have questions.
 If that is the case, there will be a separate item on the Class Prep for your questions.

+**Update 2023-03-14:** Every Class Prep contains a Syllabus/Calendar Review question.
+Starting with the Class Prep for March 21, responses that have an incorrect answer for this Syllabus/Calendar Review question will be marked *Incomplete.*

 ## Standards for Application/Analysis